varunkumardev/amitmerchant1990.github.io/_posts/2020-06-29-experimental-css-overview-feature-chrome-awesome.md

 - This is where you'd find **CSS Overview** option.
 Check that.

-- Close the setting, reload the website, and re-open the DevTools.
+- Close the settings, reload the website, and re-open the DevTools.

 ## Using “CSS Overview”